What is School Readiness (SR)?

-I live in another county and plan to move to Orange/Osceola County.
+I live in another county and plan to move to Orange County.
 Will my School Readiness funding transfer over?

 Yes.
 If eligible, your family may continue to receive School Readiness services during your 12-month authorization period if you move to a different county within the state of Florida.
-Contact your current county of services to request a transfer to Orange or Osceola.
+Contact your current county of services to request a transfer to Orange County.
 To look up contact information, click here.

 I am not currently employed.
 Will I be eligible for the program?